paulvollmer/textbackend/README.md

 # textbackend

-testbackend used to create a row/level organized content tree. the tree looks like this:
+testbackend used to create a row/level organized content array. the tree looks like this:

     content[